ThinkyMiner/ThinkyMiner/README.md

 - 👋 Hi, I’m @ThinkyMiner
 - 👀 I’m interested anything which can be coded.
-- 🌱 I’m currently how to get a job (they call it DSA) which I dont like I ususally making things from scratch and my own way.
+- 🌱 I’m currently learning how to get a job (they call it learning DSA) which I dont like I ususally making things from scratch.
 - 📫 How to reach me - Kuch nhi milega mujh tak pahunch ke but for reference (kartiksehgal04@gmail.com)

 <!---